Ben Eine: Career

+In 2007, Residents of Tower Hamlets were surveyed via the Tower Hamlets Partnership Brick Lane to ask whether they believed his graffiti was disrespectful and whether removal is appropriate.
+As a result, graffiti was deemed an act of vandalism according to the council.
+Since then, the council has modified its graffiti laws with the objective of maintaining popular, non-offensive street art simply because it attracts tourists.
+(This reference is no longer valid).

-In May 2010 Ben Eine painted a complete alphabet on Middlesex Street in East London.
-The shutters and murals on which he painted his colours and typography can be seen in London's Shoreditch, Brick Lane and Broadway Market areas.
-Middlesex Street was re-christened Alphabet Street by the residents and described by The Times as "a street now internationally recognized as a living piece of art with direct links to The White House".
+Ben Eine painted the entire alphabet onto Middlesex Street in East London in May 2010.
+His selection of colors and text on both shutters and murals can be observed in London's Shoreditch, Brick Lane and Broadway Market areas.
+The residents renamed Middlesex Street as Alphabet Street, and was defined by The Times as "a street now internationally recognized as a living piece of art with direct links to The White House".

 In July 2010, President Barack Obama was presented with a painting by Eine, Twenty First Century City, as an official gift from the British prime minister, David Cameron.
-Eine was so surprised that he subsequently created "The Strangest Week", an artwork of giant letters made out of "smileys" along Hackney Road.
+Eine had become so surprised that he later produced "The Strangest Week", an artwork featuring large letters constructed from "smileys" along Hackney Road.

-Eine's solo show (March 2011) at White Walls gallery in San Francisco sold out prior to opening.
-He was also included in the biggest exhibition of street art to date "Art in the Streets" at MOCA, Los Angeles, in April 2011.
+In March of 2011, Eine's independent show at San Francisco's White Walls gallery sold out before it opened.
+Additionally, he attended MOCA's "Art in the Streets" show, regarded as the largest street art display yet, conducted in April of 2011 in Los Angeles.

-Eine's work was featured at Art Below's The Peace Project.
-His work at the show contained his graffiti typography.
-One of his pieces that simply spelled out the word love titled "Circus Love" was displayed at Regent's Park.
-This had previously being featured in Art Below's July 2012 show where it was placed on the wall of Oxford Circus tube station on the Central Line.
-Eine joined a growing list of street artists who have exhibited with Art Below such as Banksy, Inkie, Mike Ballard and Goldie.
+Eine's creations were displayed at Art Below's The Peace Project.
+His graffiti typography was showcased there.
+One of his designs that simply used the word love titled "Circus Love" was displayed at Regent's Park.
+This was previously displayed on a wall of Art Below's July 2012 show at Oxford Circus tube station on the Central Line.
+Eine joined an increasing group of street artists who have exhibited with Art Below such as Banksy, Inkie, Mike Ballard and Goldie.

-In 2012, the typographer Chank Diesel released Tenderloin, a free font designed in collaboration with Eine.
+In 2012, the typographer Chank Diesel released Tenderloin, a free font developed in collaboration with Eine.

 In 2013, Edition House and Gallery Nelly Duff released "Tenderloin A-Z", a 52-colour silkscreen based on the Tenderloin font.

+In 2015, Eine created a mural which spells the word "Diversity" at University High School in Irvine, CA.